Grails-Plugin-Consortium/grails-cxf-client/README.md

 <tr><td>secured</td><td>If true will set the cxf client params to use username and password values using WSS4J. (default: false)</td><td>No</td></tr>
 <tr><td>username</td><td>Username to pass along with request in wss4j interceptor when secured is true. (default: "")</td><td>No</td></tr>
 <tr><td>password</td><td>Password to pass along with request in wss4j interceptor when secured is true. (default: "")</td><td>No</td></tr>
+<tr><td>securityInterceptor</td><td>Provide a bean name as a string to wire in as an out interceptor for apache cxf.
+If you provide a name for an interceptor, it will be implied that secured=true.
+If you require the default wss4j interceptor you will not need to set this property, simply set the secured=true and the username and password properties.
+If you set this to a value then the username and password fields will be ignored as it is expected that you will configure any required property injection in your resources.groovy file.
+See below for examples (default: "")</td><td>No</td></tr>
 </table>

 Config items used by wsdl2java.